Technical Assistance for Agricultural Producers

 “This 112.8-acre easement is located in Catahoula Parish, LA.
 The easement consisted of existing bottomland hardwoods, an existing levee with a water control structure and prior converted cropland.
 We improved the levee and replaced the existing structure with two structures as well as added a structural emergency spillway, creating a 14.7-acre shallow water area.
 We also created a 1.96-acre microtopography feature to hold shallow water semi permanently.
 This adds to the habitat diversity of the property.
 We also planted native bottomland hardwood trees.
 This project took a total of three years to restore.”

-– Brittany Edwards, Wetland Restoration Specialist
+– Brittany Edwards, Senior Restoration Specialist

 Vegetative Management